leoloveisme/veronika/brainstorming.md

 ## Auroville

-poisonous bite (insect? / snake?) - "run" for life - scar (where?)
+poisonous bite (viper - agressive and attacking) - "run" for life - scar (leg)

 I decided to go with viper bite because they are quite critical and when one delays the time to get into hospital and get an immediate help in may cause complications and that why Veronika will end up in coma

-Now I / we need to decide on location where the bite would happen and the time (how long) she spent in coma
+Now I / we need to decide on location where the bite would happen (Auroville) and the time she spent in coma (3 months)

-I think India and Auroville in particular fit the story well.
+I think India and Auroville in particular fit the story well:

 a. because I'd love to promote the original Auroville cause